MicrosoftDocs/Devices-docs/surface-hub/create-and-test-a-device-account-surface-hub.md

 You can configure the device account during the [Out-of-Box Experience (OOBE) setup](first-run-program-surface-hub.md).
 If needed, you can also change it later in **Settings** > **Surface Hub** > **Accounts**.

 > [!TIP]
 > As a companion to this article, we recommend using the [Surface Hub and Microsoft Teams Rooms setup guide](https://go.microsoft.com/fwlink/?linkid=2221605) when signed in to the Microsoft 365 Admin Center.
 This guide will customize your experience based on your environment.
 If you're hosted in Exchange Online and using Microsoft Teams, the guide will automatically create your device account with the correct settings.
-To review the entire guide without signing in, go to the [M365 Setup portal](https://go.microsoft.com/fwlink/?linkid=2222648).
+To review the guide content without signing in and activating automated setup features, go to the [M365 Setup portal](https://go.microsoft.com/fwlink/?linkid=2222648).

 ## Configuration overview